Contrasting Manchester United (MANU) and Its Rivals

 |2.45

-Manchester United currently has a consensus price target of $18.00, indicating a potential upside of 37.83%.
-As a group, “Amusement & recreation services” companies have a potential upside of 67.94%.
-Given Manchester United’s peers higher possible upside, analysts plainly believe Manchester United has less favorable growth aspects than its peers.
+Manchester United currently has a consensus price target of $18.00, indicating a potential upside of 42.74%.
+As a group, “Amusement & recreation services” companies have a potential upside of 59.24%.
+Given Manchester United’s competitors higher probable upside, analysts plainly believe Manchester United has less favorable growth aspects than its competitors.

-34.0% of shares of all “Amusement & recreation services” companies are owned by institutional investors.
-29.4% of shares of all “Amusement & recreation services” companies are owned by company insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock is poised for long-term growth.

 Profitability

-This table compares Manchester United and its peers’ net margins, return on equity and return on assets.
+This table compares Manchester United and its competitors’ net margins, return on equity and return on assets.

 |Net Margins